cloud66/help-old/_posts/igor/intro.md

 You can install the app either from the Cloud 66 app store or from the docker-compose

-Then you must install the ChatOps app from the Cloud66's app store
+From the Cloud66's app store:
 -   Go to ` https://app.cloud66.com/easydeploys`
 -   Install the `ChatOps` app
 -   Deploy the stack